wdporter/acim/text/5-healing-and-wholeness/index.md

 ## T-5.III.1

 <p class=fip id=p1>
-1.&emsp;The way to recognise your brother is by recognising the Holy Spirit in him.
+1. The way to recognise your brother is by recognising the Holy Spirit in him.
 <sup>2</sup>I have already said that the Holy Spirit is the Bridge for the transfer of perception to knowledge, so we can use the terms as if they were related, because in His Mind they are.
 <sup>3</sup>This relationship must be in His Mind because, unless it were, the separation between the two ways of thinking would not be open to healing.
 <sup>4</sup>He is part of the Holy Trinity, because His Mind is partly yours and also partly God’s.